-Tether (USDT): The World’s Most Popular and Controversial Stablecoin
+Tether (USDT): The World’s Most Controversial Stablecoin

 Everything about the US Dollar exudes value and stability.
 It has, for decades now, been the default global reserve currency.